-In January 2012, the Company entered into an agreement with a vendor in which Robert Erwin, our President is a minority stockholder.
+In January 2012, the Company entered into an agreement with a vendor in which iBio's President is a minority stockholder.
 The vendor performs laboratory feasibility analyses of gene expression, protein purification and preparation of research samples.
 The transaction has been conducted on an arm's length basis at market terms.
-In the fiscal year ending June 30, 2013, we incurred expenses in the approximate amount of \$424,000 with respect to services rendered by this vendor.
+The accounts payable balance includes amounts due this vendor of approximately \$38,000 and \$93,000 at June 30, 2014 and 2013, respectively.
+Research and development expenses related to this vendor were approximately \$527,000 and \$424,000 for the years ended June 30, 2014 and 2013, respectively.